Merkoba/Hue/installation.md

 You can add some reaction images in public/static/assets/img/reactions

-Give each file a simple name like `smile.jpg`
+Give each file a simple name like `smile.jpg`.

 The file name becomes the name of the reaction `:smile:`

+There are some you can use in `extra/reactions`

 ## Codes